pejmanN/KeyVaultTerraform/terraform/README.md

 It cannot access Key Vault, Monitor, Storage, etc., unless you give it a role.

-It is not automatically powerful — it’s empty by design (security principle: least privilege).
+It is not automatically powerful — it's empty by design (security principle: least privilege).

 ✅ To grant permissions, you must explicitly assign a role to this identity
 Example: Grant it access to ACR (Azure Container Registry), we have to define above , in above